 Visits to and from the UK

-The second bar graph shows the countries UK citizens travelled in 1999 and among them France was their most favourite destination where more than 10% tourists travelled in this year.
+The second bar graph shows the countries UK citizens travelled in 1999 and among them France was their favourite destination where more than 10% of tourists travelled in1999.
 The second most visited country by UK people was Spain where about 8% of total UK tourists travelled.
 Other countries visited by UK tourists were the USA, Greece and Turkey where less than 5% UK tourists travelled in 1999.

 Overall, throughout the given time range, more English travelled to other countries than those who came to the UK.
 Additionally, in 1999, France was UK citizens' favourite destination.

 According to the illustration, in 1979, precisely 10 million overseas residents visited the UK while this figure for the English going abroad was almost 15 million.
 After a decade, the number of both travels to and from the UK approximately doubled.
 However, visits to the UK flattened before reaching about 27 million in 1999, while the number of visits made by Britons to other countries skyrocketed to become 55 million by the end of the given period.